fudonglin/fudonglin.github.io/_posts/2025-07-14-transformer-code/2025-07-14-transformer-code.md

 ## Encoder

 The **Encoder** learns a contextual representation of the input sequence.
-Each encoder layer consists of:
+Each encoder layer consists of: Multi-Head Self-Attention, Position-wise Feedforward Network, and Residual Connections and Layer Normalization.

-- Multi-Head Self-Attention
-- Position-wise Feedforward Network
-- Residual Connections and Layer Normalization